delphix/virtualization-sdk/README-dev.md

 2. Clone the forked repository.
 3. Make changes to SDK code.
 Test these changes manually and with unit tests.
 Iterate on this until you have everything working.
 4. Bump major/minor/patch/build version depending on the scope of the change.
 5. Commit your changes.
+Refer to the [contribution guideline](https://github.com/delphix/virtualization-sdk/blob/develop/CONTRIBUTING.md#commit-message-format) for commit message format.
-Make sure the version number of the packages is updated appropriately.
+6. Make sure the version number of the packages is updated appropriately.
-6. Push your changes to a branch in the forked repository.
+7. Push your changes to a branch in the forked repository.
-7. Run blackbox tests against that branch.
+8. Run blackbox tests against that branch.
-8. Publish a pull request to the delphix/virtualization-sdk once your code is ready for review.
+9. Publish a pull request to the delphix/virtualization-sdk once your code is ready for review.
-9. Once the pull request is approved, merge the pull request into delphix/virtualization-sdk repository.
+10. Once the pull request is approved, merge the pull request into delphix/virtualization-sdk repository.

 These steps are described in more detail below.